BitcoinDesign/Guide/guide/daily-spending-wallet/requesting.md

 # Requesting bitcoin
 {:.no_toc}

 Requesting bitcoin involves creating and sharing a payment request with a sender.
 A payment request is a piece of information that tells a sender where and how much bitcoin to send someone.
-This page covers design considerations when requesting bitcoin with a [Daily Spending Wallet]({{ "/guide/daily-spending-wallet/" | relative_url }}).
+This page covers design considerations when requesting bitcoin with a [daily spending wallet]({{ "/guide/daily-spending-wallet/" | relative_url }}).

 {% include /tip/open.html label="Payment request formats" icon="info" color="blue" %}